suryakantamangaraj/ShaktiSDK/README.md

   - libwrap [`bsp/libwrap`](https://gitlab.com/shaktiproject/software/shakti-sdk/tree/master/bsp/libwrap)
     * list of basic library functions.
   - Third party boards [`bsp/third_party/`](https://gitlab.com/shaktiproject/software/shakti-sdk/tree/master/bsp/third_party)
-    * List of FPGA boards shakti supports.
+    * List of FPGA boards supported by shakti.

 * **doc** (found under [`doc/`](https://gitlab.com/shaktiproject/software/shakti-sdk/tree/master/doc))
+   The 'doc' contains following documents,

   - Shakti supported boards [`doc/board_info`](https://gitlab.com/shaktiproject/software/shakti-sdk/blob/master/doc/board_info.md)
      * README explaining the different boards that shakti supports.
   - Building new application [`doc/howto`](https://gitlab.com/shaktiproject/software/shakti-sdk/blob/master/doc/howto.md)
      * README explaining the procedure to develop software using shakti-sdk.
   - How to use the board [`doc/board_use`](https://gitlab.com/shaktiproject/software/shakti-sdk/blob/master/doc/board_use.md)
-     * The procedure to generte the rtl and load the rtl to board.
+     * The procedure to generate the RTL and load the RTL to board.
-     * The procedure to upload an elf image to target boards.
+     * The procedure to upload an ELF image to target boards.

 * **software** (found under [`software/`](https://gitlab.com/shaktiproject/software/shakti-sdk/tree/master/software))
   - The `software` houses three repos as below,
     * projects
       - This consists of applications developed using different sensors.
-      - These are usually a combination of standalone applns under [`examples`](https://gitlab.com/shaktiproject/software/shakti-sdk/tree/master/software/examples).
+      - These are usually a combination of standalone applications under [`examples`](https://gitlab.com/shaktiproject/software/shakti-sdk/tree/master/software/examples).
     * benchmarking
       - Standalone projects and sub-modules that can be used to benchmark the shakti rtl.
-      - These benchmarking repos usually describe the capabiity of shakti class of processors.
+      - These benchmarking repos usually describe the capability of shakti class of processors.
     * examples
       -	This is the place where any new standalone application is built.
       - The bsp and core support libraries can be found under [`bsp`](https://gitlab.com/shaktiproject/software/shakti-sdk/tree/master/bsp).